‘Listen to young people; listen to what God is saying to us.’

 Posted: Thu, 18 Jun 2020 10:20

 Don Fabio Attard SDB, the Salesians' General Councillor for Youth Ministry for the past 12 years, was the speaker at this week's online meeting for members of the Catholic Youth Ministry Federation of England and Wales (CYMFed).
 Don Fabio used his extensive experience to talk about listening and sharing as a vital approach to journeying with young people, and to urge a new outlook based on listening to the young and listening to God, as we move out of COVID restrictions.
+The video of his talk is now available on the CYMFed Vimeo channel - watch it below)

 Don Fabio opened with the observation that 'youth ministry is one third listening and the rest is sharing.'
 He went on to ask the 33 participants, representatives of diocesan youth services, religious orders and other Catholic organisations, what has stayed with them from the experience of the Synod on Young People the Faith and Vocational Discernment.
 Comments centred on the fact that young people had been listened to in the process, and included the impact of Pope Francis's encouragement of the 'creativity and audacity' of the young; the connection with this time of pandemic, where young people in parishes have taken the lead in providing technical support for streaming services and events; and the fact that the Synod and Christus Vivit came out in the light of climate change concerns, where the young were leading demand for action.